Engagement at a glance

 - While the analysis was adapted accordingly, bfinance also advised giving further consideration to a handful of managers that did not fit the adjusted requirements due to significant sponsorless/junior debt exposure.
 Our specialists considered them to be particularly well suited to complement the investor’s existing portfolio and deliver the desired objectives.
 The investor ultimately selected two managers that would have been excluded by a more simplistic approach (one in opportunistic junior debt, one with a significant proportion of unsponsored lending).

-- Making this possible required deep analysis of the shortlisted managers and how they would fit within/diversify the existing portfolio, board education, and intensive due diligence Through the process the client became more comfortable with sponsorless loans and junior debt, particularly in view of the diversification characteristics and the processes of the particular managers involved.
+- Making this possible required deep analysis of the shortlisted managers and how they would fit within/diversify the existing portfolio, board education, and intensive due diligence Through the process the client became more comfortable with direct lending and junior debt, particularly in view of the diversification characteristics and the processes of the particular managers involved.

 - Serious consideration was given to the allocation policies of the managers to determine how quickly the investment may be deployed and how loans are allocated to the relevant vehicles (fund, SMAs, part of BDC etc).
 Conflicts of interest can arise and allocation polices are not well documented by many private debt managers.